 Details of Jersey’s 4 fee-paying Secondary Schools are available upon request.
 These schools are either for all boys or all girls however some classes can be shared amongst the 4 schools.

 Degree-level education is available on the Island for a selection of qualifications.

-Highlands College (16+) – University College Jersey (18+) delivers a range of qualifications through partnerships with Plymouth University and London South Bank University.
+Highlands College (16+) and University College Jersey (18+) deliver a range of qualifications through partnerships with Plymouth University and London South Bank University.
 For more information visit Highlands College or call +44(0)1534 608608 or email email@example.com

 “We looked at other jurisdictions...Jersey was the only place that could offer us the lifestyle as well as excellent schools...I have to say that we certainly haven’t been disappointed by the excellent on-island education our children are now enjoying.
 The schools really are as good as we’d hoped they would be and more.”